BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 By contrast, Ember sets out to provide a wholesale solution to the client-side application problem.
 This came at a high cost.
 For one thing, it is a lot more work.
-It also means a much steeper learning curve, and severely restricts pool of potential users.
+It also means a much steeper learning curve, and severely restricts the pool of potential users.

 <p>
   <a href="/images/posts/2015/05/companies.png">